 Objective 18: Students will demonstrate professional development as described in Goal#7 to effectively develop and maintain successful contacts with their colleagues.

-6. Concentration Competence includes the development of advanced knowledge, skills and attitudes in at least two of four elective concentration areas; serious mental illnesses, dialectical behavior therapy (DBT), interventions with high-risk families, and substance use disorders.
+6. Concentration Competence includes the development of advanced knowledge, skills and attitudes in at least two of four elective concentration areas; serious mental illnesses, dialectical behavior therapy (DBT), and interventions with high-risk families.

-Goal #8: To provide a training experience so that program graduates will have the knowledge, attitudes and skills to provide professional services to individuals and groups involved in serious mental illnesses, dialectical behavior therapy (DBT, interventions with high-risk families, and assessment and treatment for substance use disorders.
+Goal #8: To provide a training experience so that program graduates will have the knowledge, attitudes and skills to provide professional services to individuals and groups involved in serious mental illnesses, dialectical behavior therapy (DBT, and interventions with high-risk families.

 Objective 19: Students will demonstrate knowledge of the theoretical and research literature in at least two of the concentration areas.